Curate datasets [image: .md][image]

 * **Validate** that the dataset matches a desired schema.

-* **Standardize** the dataset (e.g., by fixing typos, mapping
+* If validation fails, **standardize** the dataset (e.g., by fixing

 * **Annotate** the dataset by linking it against metadata entities so